richa rd ph i llips feynman

 Le cose di cui ci occupiamo nella scienza si mostrano in una miriade di forme, e con una moltitudine di attributi.
 Per esempio, se stiamo sulla spiaggia e guardiamo il mare, vediamo l'acqua, le onde che si infrangono, la schiuma, il movimento agitato dell'acqua, il suono, l'aria, il vento e le nuvole, il sole e il cielo azzurro, la luce; c'è la sabbia, pietre di varie durezza e stabilità, colore e consistenza.
 Ci sono animali e alghe, fame e malattia, e l'osservatore sulla spiaggia; ci possono essere perfino felicità e pensiero.
 Qualsiasi altro luogo in natura ha una simile varietà di cose e di influenze.
 E' sempre così complicato, in qualsiasi luogo.
 La curiosità pretende che ci poniamo delle domande, che cerchiamo di mettere le cose insieme e di capire questa moltitudine di aspetti come il risultato, forse, dell'azione di un numero relativamente piccolo di cose e forze elementari che agiscono in un'infinita varietà di combinazioni.

-Il senso dI TUTTE LE cose.
+Il senso dI TUTTE LE cose

 … Questa libertà di dubitare è fondamentale nella scienza e, credo, in altri campi.
 C'è voluta una lotta di secoli per conquistarci il diritto al dubbio, all'incertezza: vorrei che non ce ne dimenticassimo e non lasciassimo pian piano cadere la cosa.
 Come scienziato, conosco il grande pregio di una soddisfacente filosofia dell'ignoranza, e so che una tale filosofia rende possibile il progresso, frutto della libertà di pensiero.
 E come scienziato sento la responsabilità di proclamare il valore di questa libertà, e di insegnare che il dubbio non deve essere temuto, ma accolto volentieri in quanto possibilità di nuove potenzialità per gli esseri umani.
 Se non siamo sicuri, e lo sappiamo, abbiamo una chance di migliorare la situazione.
 Chiedo la stessa libertà per le generazioni future.